 I am soooo happy about the floors.
 There are still stains and marks here and there but the floors are 100 years old…they should have marks here and there!
 There are some tale-tell signs of a poorly trained dog in the form of dark water stains here and there but other than that, the floors are in great shape, better shape than I though they were before the refinishing.

 If you follow my on Instagram you probably saw some pictures of the dining room go by.
-I painted the dining room with every last drop of one quart of Martha Steward Mourning Dove which is a very taupe-ish green color.
+I painted the dining room with the help of https://indexpainting.com.au/ and it looks fantastic!
+We used every last drop of one quart of Martha Steward Mourning Dove which is a very taupe-ish green color.

-I also used Glidden Paint for the first time and I must say it is quite nice.
+Our Painting services company used Glidden Paint and I must say it is quite nice.
 You still need 2 coats (people say better paint only needs one coat but I’ve never found it to be true).
 The real benefit is in the cutting in.
 With a brush you really only need one coat whereas with the Behr paint, you really have to go over your cut-ins twice to get rid of the brush-marks.
 I’m a convert to the Glidden camp.

 The color really is lovely with the chestnut tone of the paneling.
 I’m really excited about seeing these rooms come together so quickly!